Phxntxm/Bonfire/docs/commands.rst

    Adds the specified rule to the list of server's rules.

-   - Default permissions required: manage_server
+   - Default permissions required: manage_guild
    - Aliases `rules create, rule create, rule add`

 .. data:: rules remove

    Deletes a specified rule from the server; the rule deleted needs to be specified by the number.

-   - Default permissions required: manage_server
+   - Default permissions required: manage_guild
    - Aliases `rules delete, rule delete, rules remove`

 Stats